Orsted's lower output view eclipses strong third-quarter , shares fall

-COPENHAGEN (Reuters) - Lower output forecasts from Orsted eclipsed a jump in third-quarter profit, sending shares in the world’s largest offshore wind energy developer down as much as 10% on Tuesday.
+COPENHAGEN (Reuters) - Lower output forecasts and project returns from Orsted eclipsed a jump in third-quarter profit, sending shares in the world’s largest offshore wind energy developer down as much as 10% on Tuesday.

 Upgraded modeling of expected energy production prompted the lower output forecasts, it said.